eggplant parmesan: Italian Fall comfort food

 As always, Italian recipes offer a multitude of options to choose from.
 And making the authentic Italian dish can appear like a big challenge.
 But don’t worry, as long as you are using fresh and seasonal ingredients, real passata, mozzarella, and parmesan cheese, chances are, you’ll get a greedy, spectacular casserole of eggplant parmesan to bring to tonight’s table.

 Although Fall is definitely here, I have one more eggplant recipe to share.

 I’m still finding eggplants at the market, so I’m taking advantage of everything I’ll miss for the next 6 months or so.
 So I’m buying a lot, cooking and preserving as much as I can, just in case I need some comfort food (read eggplant parmesan) during the Winter.

 These transition phases are kind of funny, especially in warm places like Rome:

-- pumpkins and Halloween decorations, butt an eggplant parmigiana in the oven (or tomatoes being preserved)
+- pumpkins and Halloween decorations, but an eggplant parmesan in the oven (or tomatoes being preserved)

 - sweaters and scarfs in the morning, but t-shirts in the evening

 - vibrant colorful flowers on one side, and decadent foliage right next to them…